Tools

 tack

 The tack utility is a standalone stream compressor that uses the same compression code WANProxy does.
-It is the program for which the compression code was originally developed and is part of the source distribution today as it is very useful for debugging, performance testing and to a limited extent (as it does not currently support a persistent dictionary, which the original tack did) in file deduplication.
+It is the program for which the compression code was originally developed and is part of the source distribution today as it is very useful for debugging, performance testing and in file deduplication, particularly through the use of a persistent dictionary using the -p parameter.

 xcdump